UD-CISC374/educational-game-design-document-team-9-kalloyan-s-adam-j/egdd.md

 ## Story (Brief)

 In the late 1840's a family's home burns down and they can't afford the repairs or buy a new one, so they head West in search of opportunity.
 Along their journey, they hunt some beavers to get enough money for the whole journey.
 They take a train, but are forced to stop at the Mississipi River.
-They sail across the river and run into Native Americans.
-In exhange for horses, the family teaches the Native Americans how to farm.
+They sail across the river and eventually run into a squatter.
+They help repair the squatter's wagon and in exhange, get horses.
 When they finally reach the West Coast (California), their hardship pays off because they find enough gold in a stream to give them the life they could only dream of.

 ## Storyboarding